markwragg/PowerShell-CurrencyConverter/README.md

                         ZWL=10811.587531}
 ```

-If you want to return just the exchange rates, you can execute `Get-ExchangeRate` and specify `-Rates`:
+If you want to return just the exchange rates, you can execute `Get-ExchangeRate` or `Get-CryptoExchangeRate` and specify `-Rates`:

 ```powershell
 Get-ExchangeRate -Currency GBP -Rates